damienSavoldelli/symfony-docker/README.md

 You can specify some options in the sh file

-- port => the external port use for accesing the database
+- port       : the external port use for accesing the database
-- DOMAIN_NAME the name of the project
+- DOMAIN_NAME: the name of the project
-- FILE_NAME the name of the folder user for the docker persistence
+- FILE_NAME  : the name of the folder user for the docker persistence

 The script will give you information about the database connection from the docker image